COVID-19 Pre-Screening Assessment FAQs

 The data collected during the pre-screening assessment through the Campus Safety Watch App will be transmitted and stored encrypted within a Canadian data center, and will only be shared with Toronto Public Health for the strict purpose of support with contact tracing should there be a risk to the college and its community members due to a positive case of COVID-19.
 Information collected via the manual process will be stored securely on-site with Life Safety & Security, and will only be shared based on the above scenario.

-If your results lead to a denied entry, please contact your immediate manager or program chair and do not attend the college.
-If you feel concern regarding your health or experiencing any COVID-19 related symptoms, do not return to campus.
-Self-isolate immediately and contact Telehealth at 1-866-797-0000, Toronto Public Health 416-338-7600 or your health care provider.
+If your results lead to a denied entry (red QR code), please contact your immediate manager or program chair and do not attend the College.
+If you feel concern regarding your health or are experiencing any COVID-19 related symptoms, please do not return to campus.
+Self-isolate immediately and contact Telehealth at 1-866-797-0000, Toronto Public Health at 416-338-7600 or your health care provider.

 To self-isolate you will need